SeascapeScience/SeascapeScienceOld.github.io/jellynotes.md

 ## "Gelatinosity" trait

 1. **Empirical modeling of the gelisphere** -- Using predictor variables to map the carbon-to-volume ratio of the zooplankton community.
 This image shows a multiple regression model that used data from the World Ocean Atlas (temperature, O2, etc...) to predict (estimate) the carbon-to-volume numbers taken from the Copepod database.
+We could definitely go beyond multiple regression and do something more interesting.

      <img src="https://SeascapeScience.github.io/images/GeliMultiregress04.jpg" width="500">